 Euphorbia tirucalli L. is the correct and accepted scientific name for this strange species of Euphorbia.
-It was first described by Carl von Linnaeus in Species Plantarum in 1753.
+Both the genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 When I was living at the mansion in Leland, Mississippi, there was this very big, or at least tall, strange looking plant growing in the city hall.
 I first saw it in December 2008 when I moved there and at the time I didn’t know what it was.
 My fingers were just itching to break off a piece but I resisted for a couple of years.
 As I started collecting more plants, my craving to have a cutting finally got the best of me.
 I am not sure exactly when I broke down and gave in, maybe in 2010.
 Whenever it was, the cutting I brought home was pretty small.
 Seriously, the plant in the city hall was at least 4 feet tall and usually leafless.
 My cutting started growing and most of the time was just simply weird.
 I did know the name of it at the time, so I just called it Euphorbia ‘Leland City Hall’ after where I took the cutting.
 Many of my plants are named after where I got them or who gave them to me.

 I am almost positive I took photos of this plant before 7-2-12.
 When I have time I will have to go through the old Mississippi photos to see if I can find earlier photos.

 I kept most of the potted plants outside in the backyard then took them into the sunrooms, den, kitchen, or butler’s pantry during the cooler months.

 I took this plant with me after I sold the mansion and moved back to the family farm in mid-Missouri in February 2013.
 It didn’t mind spending the rest of the winter in the basement.
 In the spring, I moved it outside along with my other plants and it continued to grow.